happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 7/28/2016
+- (5:17) Made some changes to image storage; specifically, modified folder saving system to prevent confusion of local storage.
+Considering moving created folders into private storage if the user is logged in.
+Guest folder's would remain in public storage for obvious reasons.
+Last fix is Trip Review system: must search the phone for existing trips instead of relying on user rememebering what trips exist
 - (10:41) Fixed the photo swiping bug, both the speed at which photos are switched, and the EXIF data that is displayed

 Notes for 7/27/2016